renesas-rz/rza3_gcc_azure_rtos_examples/README.md

   This sample project works as an HTTP server and responds to HTTP requests from browser.
   #### How to Excute
   1. Connect the Ethernet connector of the PC and the board.
-  2. Configure a static IP address (refer to
+  2. (optional)Configure a static IP address for RZ/A3UL.
   3. Download the project and start debugging.
   4. Access the IP address “192.168.2.182” and confirm that following browser is displayed in the browser.
-  > Note: If it doesn't work, try to set a static IP address for RZ/A3UL.

   ![BoardSetting_sample3](https://github.com/Riku-Kiyokawa/images/blob/main/rza3_gcc_azure_rtos_examples/BoardSetting_sample3.png)
   ![Output_sample3](https://github.com/Riku-Kiyokawa/images/blob/main/rza3_gcc_azure_rtos_examples/Output_sample3.png)